-The Electronic Serial Number/Sirius Identification Number is needed to activate your Sirius Satellite Radio system.
+The Electronic Serial Number/Sirius Identification Number can be accessed to retrieve the 12 digit number 4 through each radio.
 To access the ESN/SID, refer to the following steps:

-ESN/SID Access With RBB, RAH and RBK Radios
+ESN/SID Access With RBB, RAH, REVand RBK Radios

-With the ignition switch in the ACCESSORY position and the radio OFF, press the Tape Eject or CD Eject (depending on the radio type) and Time buttons simultaneously for 3 seconds.
+With the ignition switch in the ACCESSORY position and the radio OFF, press the CD "EJT" button and Time buttons simultaneously for 3 seconds.
 The first four digits of the twelve-digit ESN/SID number will be displayed.
-Press the SEEK UP button to display the next four digits.
-Continue to press the SEEK UP button until all twelve ESN/SID digits have been displayed.
-The SEEK DOWN will page down until the first four digits are displayed.
+Press the SEEK UP (+) button to display the next four digits.
+Continue to press the SEEK UP (+) button until all twelve ESN/SID digits have been displayed.
+The SEEK

+DOWN (-) will page down until the first four digits are displayed.
 The radio will exit the ESN/SID mode when any other button is pushed, the ignition is turned OFF, or 5 minutes has passed since any button was pushed.